 // or dynamic: 'phone' => (new \Propaganistas\LaravelPhone\Rules\Phone)->country(['US','CA'])

-Challenges of Laravel Phone Number Validation
+Challenges of Implementing Phone Number Validation in Laravel

 Validate Phone Numbers with Abstract API